wenliangz/ecommerce-2/notes.md

 - However, in CBV, you have to remember a lot of built-in defaults(attributes and methods) such as template_name, get_object(),get_context_data() , in order to use or override them correctly. e.g.
     - content variable for an object in detail view: object (or modelname); in list view is: object_list (or modelname_list)
     - template name and path in detail view is: appname/modelname_detail.html; in list view is: appname/modelname_list.html
+    - Note the default argument for object id in CBV is "pk" instead of "id", although you can override it or use slug field.
+In the functional view, it is much easier to change it.

 ```
 from django.views.generic.detail import DetailView